aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 **IMPORTANT NOTE** When editing the Lambda code using the console, it is VERY important that your file name match the 'Handler Name' in the table below.
 You must rename the file from the defaut of index.js or your function will not work!
+For example, if your handler name is *tickets-get.handler* then your Lambda file name should be *tickets-get.js*

 We still need to create two more lambda functions.
 All of them use `Node.js 6.10` as the runtime.
 Repeat the same steps you used above.
 The table below provides the